-Saving the Spotted-Tailed Quoll: A Landholder’s Guide is produced by Wildlife Queensland’s Quoll Seekers Network and funded by the Queensland Government’s Community Sustainability Action grant program.
+Saving the Spotted-Tailed Quoll: A Landholder’s Guide is produced by Wildlife Queensland’s Quoll Seekers Network (QSN) and funded by the Queensland Government’s Community Sustainability Action grant program.

 The guide aims to provide practical ideas that may contribute to saving this elusive species.